 The District participates in the Texas Public School Retired Employees Group Insurance Program (TRS-Care).
-It is a multiple-employer, cost-sharing defined Other Post-Employment Benefit (OPEB) plan with a special funding situation.
-The TRS-Care Program was established in 1986 by the Texas Legislature.
+It is a multiple-employer, cost-sharing defined Other Post-Employment Benefit (OPEB) plan that has a special funding situation.
+The TRS-Care program was established in 1986 by the Texas Legislature.